stevenyaga/erpnext-api-docs/docs/account.rst

     }

-- These fields may not be exhaustive.
+- These fields are not exhaustive.
 Check the general guidance section on how to check all the parameters that an endpoint can accept

 Delete an Account
 -----------------